PairedMLS/draft-pairedMLS/draft-LName-mls-guardianextension-00.md

 * updatePCSlimited
 * toggelUpdateCntrl

-Transmitted messages, either between paired devices or to the MLS group, may be one of the following.
+Messages generating by running one of the specified commands are either transmitted between the paried devices or onto the MLS group.
+The transmitted messages either take the form inherited from MLS or one of the following.

+* A _InitatePCS_ message is sent form the original MLS leaf node to its paired device to initiate execution of MLS limited.
+* A _CeasePCS_ message is sent form the original MLS leaf node to its paired device to termiate execution of MLS limited.
+* A _Toggle_ message is sent between paired devices to determine who is resposible for MLS updates.
+* _ACK_ messages are returned by the paired device to signify command has been recieved and accepted.